TeaEntityLab/httpAPIService/README.md

 However it's hard to implement them in Rust, and there're few libraries to achieve parts of them.

-Thus I implemented hyperAPIService.
+Thus I implemented httpAPIService.
 I hope you would like it :)

 # Features